-When one of these types of unlawful terminations are committed, the employee has grounds to sue the former employer.
+When one of these types of unlawful terminations is committed, the employee has grounds to sue the former employer.
 The aforementioned types of illegal dismissal of employment can become an employee’s cause of action to file a lawsuit.

 Types of Legal Termination in Connecticut

 The types of legal firing that can rightfully occur include layoffs and the ending of employee contracts.
 Additional types of legal termination of employment involve poor performance by an employee or the closing of a business.

 These types of legal dismissal of employment in CT give employers the right to terminate an employee without breaking any laws.
-Employees who have experienced one of these types of legal termination in Connecticut may feel unfairly treated, but do not have the authority to file a claim against their former employer.
+Employees who have experienced one of these types of legal termination in Connecticut may feel unfairly treated but do not have the authority to file a claim against their former employer.

 At-Will Employment Exceptions in Connecticut

-Is Connecticut an at will state?
+Is Connecticut an at-will state?
 The state observes the at-will employment law and is an at-will state, as is almost every state in the country.

-The exceptions to at will employment include the public-policy exception (a worker cannot be fired if it violates a public policy), implied-contract exception (an employer cannot terminate an employee if an implied contract is in place) and covenant of good faith and fair dealing exception (the employer must always act fairly and in good faith).
+The exceptions to at-will employment include the public-policy exception (a worker cannot be fired if it violates a public policy), implied-contract exception (an employer cannot terminate an employee if an implied contract is in place) and covenant of good faith and fair dealing exception (the employer must always act fairly and in good faith).

 Note: All at will employment exceptions in Connecticut are under observance, except the covenant of good faith and fair dealing exception.

-File a Discrimination Charge With the Equal Employment Opportunity Commission in Connecticut
+Filing a Discrimination Charge With the Equal Employment Opportunity Commission in Connecticut

-When filing a charge of discrimination in Connecticut, you have 180 calendar days to turn the claim in to the Equal Employment Opportunity Commission (EEOC).
+When filing a charge of discrimination in Connecticut, you have 180 calendar days to turn the claim into the Equal Employment Opportunity Commission (EEOC).
 If you are looking into how to file a charge of employment discrimination, keep in mind that you will be responsible for providing a brief synopsis of your dismissal and the cause of action for your case.

 After you file a wrongful termination discrimination charge, the EEOC may continue the investigation process and attempt to pursue a settlement for you, which can take an average of 10 months to complete.
 If this is unsuccessful, the EEOC will grant you the Notice of Right to Sue, or the EEOC staff may choose to sue your employer and take on the case themselves.

-File a Lawsuit Against Your Employer in Connecticut
+Filing a Lawsuit Against Your Employer in Connecticut

 Permission to file a lawsuit against your employer in Connecticut means you must provide evidence of illegal dismissal.
-Before filing a wrongful termination claim against employer, you will also be responsible for pinpointing your cause of action and the discrimination or retaliation that took place.
+Before filing a wrongful termination claim against an employer, you will also be responsible for pinpointing your cause of action and the discrimination or retaliation that took place.